 The Customer View has 4 tabs: Timeline, Recent Orders, Products Interested In and Learned Behaviour.
 It will also display the Customer’s name, email and location-as well as showing a little yellow dot on the map to visualize where in the world they are.
 Timeline shows the activity of the shopper and what time the activities occured at.
 This shows what they did on your site and when they were engaged by Fera.ai skills.
 Recent Orders shows any orders said customer recently purchased.
 Because the system tags the shopper anytime they return or do an action it tracks in their individual shopper journey.
 The Products Interested in tab lets you know similar products to what they looked at, or ones they looked at on your site.
 Learned behaviour lets you know if the shopper returned after 24 hours, if they came from Facebook or Insagram and other such key behaviours.

 You’ll also see the banner across the top that has 4 key metrics/datapoints.
-It lets you know when the Customer was last active on your site, how much they’ve spent (in USD) in the last 30 days, their total order counter and their likelihood to buy (as a calculated percentage).
+It lets you know when the Customer was last seen as active on your site, how much they’ve spent (in USD) in the last 30 days, the total number of events, and their likelihood to buy (as a calculated percentage).